MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 f1keywords:
 ---

-# Use the Teams for Education easy policy setup tool to set up policies for your students and teachers
+# Set up policies using the Teams for Education easy policy setup tool

 > [!NOTE]
-> For the larger story on assigning policies in Microsoft Teams, see [Assign policies to your users in Teams](assign-policies.md).
+> For the larger story on assigning policies in Teams, see [Assign policies to your users in Teams](assign-policies.md).

 ## Overview

-Teams policies and admin settings let you control how Teams behaves in your environment and the features that are available to users.
-For example, there are calling policies, meeting policies, and messaging policies, to name just a few.
+You use policies in Teams to control how Teams behaves in your environment and what features are available to users.
+For example, there are calling policies, meeting policies, and messaging policies, to name a few, and each policy area has its own collection of settings.

 To maintain student safety, you should use policies to control who can use private chat and private calling, who can schedule meetings, and what content types can be shared.
-Policies must be adjusted for both students and educators to keep the environment safe.
+In most cases, policies must be adjusted for both students and educators to keep the environment safe.
 You can also use policies to turn on Teams features that enrich your learning environment.

-To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies to create a safe and enriched learning environment for students and educators in your school.
+To simplify managing policies, use the Teams for Education easy policy setup tool to quickly set up the most important set of policies to create a safe and productive learning environment for students and educators.
+This article walks you through how to run the tool and

 ## What does the easy policy setup tool do?